easystats/easystats/paper/paper.md

 #> approximation.
 ```

-This static paper does not allow us to run an interactive demonstration of the `model_dashboard()` function, but this function automatically generates a dashboard presenting an interactive model summary that harmoniously integrates several of the other **easystats** steps described earlier in a single command.
+This static paper does not allow us to run an interactive demonstration of the `model_dashboard()` function, but this function automatically generates a dashboard presenting an interactive model summary that harmoniously integrates several of the other **easystats** steps described earlier in a single command (Figure 2).

 ![dashboard](dashboard.png){width=100%}